thepartisan101/next-tech-interview-exercise/README.md

 <details>
   <summary><b>Solution</b></summary>

 ## Task review
 - Front end: Define minimum set of components: Ticker area + ticker components [name + daily change(%)]
 - Back end: call FT market data API, retrieve data and filter response to needed data.

 **Important points**
-- API can't be accessed without API keys after trying it in the browser.
+~~- API can't be accessed without API keys after trying it in the browser. ~~
+- The provided API url is correct -> when going to the docs endpoint it redirects to the oficial URL (which needs authentication)

 **Workaround**
 - Found the docs by playing with the URL, used the playground to see the API response structure.